 But what do you do if you feel like you’re not improving?
 I feel like that all the time.
 So I made this list to help us out.
 In this article, we’re going over seven tips on how to get better at Chess sooner rather than later.

 1) Learn Openings

 I’ve played with a few people that thought they were good at Chess.
 They’ve been playing for years.
 But the reality was, they weren’t good… at all.

 That may sound harsh, but it’s not.
 It’s the truth.
 Why?
 Because they haven’t even taken the time to learn an opening.
 They didn’t know any openings at all.
 They were stubborn.
 They thought they were too good to “learn hash openings”.
 This of course, is ridiculous thinking and should be eradicated from your mind.
 In fact, studying opening and every other aspect of Chess is even more important than playing.
 But we’ll get to that below.

 I played a couple hundred games on Chess.com before learning any openings.
 After I sat down and learned an opening, I increased my rating by 200 points within the next two days.
 I learned the London System and only practiced that opening.
 I got better, I improved, I saw patterns.
 All of this rapidly excelled me past the Scholar’s Mate crowd.

-Did you know that you could draw arrows when playing online?
+Did you know that you could draw arrows on the chess board editor as well as when playing online?
 Not all Chess websites allow this, but on Chess.com, you’re able to.

 As you’re playing, right click and drag your cursor to a square you’re thinking about.
 You can draw multiple arrows.
 Doing this is a great way to visualize what will happen next after making the move you’re considering.